 The number of units to move.
-A positive value moves the endpoint forward.
-A negative value moves backward.
-A value of 0 has no effect.
+A positive count moves the endpoint forward.
+A negative count moves backward.
+A count of 0 has no effect.

-Receives the number of units actually moved, which can be less than the number requested if moving the endpoint runs into the beginning or end of the document.
+Receives the count of units actually moved.
+This value can be less than the number requested if moving the endpoint runs into the beginning or end of the document.

 If this method succeeds, it returns S_OK.
 Otherwise, it returns an HRESULT error code.

 The endpoint is moved forward or backward, as specified, to the next available unit boundary.
 If the original endpoint was at the boundary of the specified text unit, the endpoint is moved to the next available text unit boundary, as shown in the following illustration.